365 Coaching Tip: 364th & 365th – A FULL YEAR!

 As we age, wisdom kicks in.
 For example, if you “loan” money to a friend or family, life teaches us to ask the question: is this a loan or truly a gift?
 A “loan” is expected to be paid back; a gift is a present, not to be returned.

 I have loaned money to very few people; one is a non-family member, and he and I always get an agreement in writing.
-We discuss it, then discuss it again, clarify it in handwriting, I take a photo of our handwritten notes, and then I email it to him.
-There is no misunderstanding.
+We discuss it, then discuss it again, clarify it in handwriting, I take a photo of our handwritten notes, and then I type it up and email it to him.
+We have no misunderstandings.
 We have discussed it and agreed to it in writing.
 And he honors his commitment.
-IF you don’t know what to do: ask yourself an intentional and purposeful question that will reduce stress, increase wellness for both parties, “Is this a loan or is this a gift?”
+IF you don’t know what to do: ask yourself an intentional and purposeful question that will reduce stress for both parties, “Is this a loan or is this a gift?”
 If it is a loan, get it in writing.

 365 Coaching Tips: 301st, 302nd, and 303rd